annikoff/redmine_plugin_computed_custom_field/README.md

 > ### Notes:
 > - %{cf_id} &mdash; must be an ID of existing custom field
+> - If format of Custom Field is Text, Long Text or List, you need to surround '%{cf_id}' with quotes
 > - Be careful with code in formula, if it would wrong your application can be crashed
 > - This plugin has been tested on Redmine v2.6.7 with RoR v3.2.22 and Redmine v3.1 with RoR v4.2.3
 > - There are six types of output format: "int", "float", "string", "link", "datetime", "bool", "percentage"